FraxFinance/frax-standard-solidity/README.md

 ### Internal and private functions should be prepended with an underscore _someInternalFunction _somePrivateFunction

-all other variables use camelCase (use google algorithm for acronyms) i.e. FxsErc20 not FXSERC20, someVarVeFxs, Gohm

-Use underscore to differentiate between memory and storage variables and to avoid naming collisions with storage variables

 ### Avoid abbreviations and acronyms in variables names, prefer descriptive variable names when possible

 Code should be self-documenting.
 Give as descriptive a name as possible, within reason.
 Do not worry about saving horizontal space as it is far more important to make your code immediately understandable by a new reader.
 Do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.